 Yes.
 As with donations, school districts, schools, programs and classes can and do engage in fundraising activities and programs, and this practice is also permissible as long as the raising of funds is voluntary.
 You may require students to attend a fundraising event; however, if they are unable to raise funds for the event, you cannot prevent them from participating in an educational activity.
 It is important to distinguish required fundraising from required attendance at fundraising event as attendance at a fundraising event is the same as attendance at practices, games, rehearsals, or performances which are all an expected aspect of participation.
 For example, expecting the members of a vocal ensemble to attend a fundraising concert that is on its calendar of events does not violate the "free school" guarantee, so long as attendance is the only requirement.
-Another example is when members of an athletic team are expected to help out with a fundraising sale at a Back to School Night or open house - just as a coach can expect players to attend practices and games, the coach can expect players to attend a fundraising event is to attend a fundraising event as long as the requirement is to attend the raise money as a condition of participation in the activity or program.
+Another example is when members of an athletic team are expected to help out with a fundraising sale at a Back to School Night or open house - just as a coach can expect players to attend practices and games, the coach can expect players to attend practices and games, the coach can expect players to attend practices and games, the coach can expect players to attend a fundraising event is to attend to raise money as a condition of participation in the activity or program.